ApryseSDK/pdftron-react-native/API.md

 #### defaultEraserType
 string, optional

-Sets the default Eraser Tool type.
+Sets the default eraser tool type.
+Value only applied after a clean install.
 Android only.
 Example:

 ```js